Presentation and Status in Health Basket

 Lactation: Tetracyclines are present in the milk of lactating women who are taking a drug of this kind and should therefore not be used in nursing mothers.

-Acute overdose with antibiotics is rare.
-In the event of overdose discontinue medication.
+Acute overdosage with antibiotics is rare.
+In the event of overdosage discontinue medication.
 Gastric lavage plus appropriate supportive treatment is indicated.
-Dialysis does not alter serum half-life and thus would not be of benefit in treating cases of overdose.
+Dialysis does not alter serum half-life and thus would not be of benefit in treating cases of overdosage.